mtech00/MLE-24-25/module-2-containerization/README.md

 - **Compatibility**: Python 3.9 is supported by popular data science libraries.
 - **Ease of Use**: Debian- or Ubuntu-based images simplify installing large libraries like TensorFlow.

-Since we want the **exact** same base (not 3.9.1 or 3.9.5) each time, we pin it with a SHA256 digest:
+Since we want the **exact** same base (not 3.9.1 or 3.9.5 ,any other variant ) each time, we pin it with a SHA256 digest:

 ```
 # ======= STAGE 1: Builder =======